 Rehabilitation of wild animals

-At the Sanctuary, the Enclosures generate the space to promote physical and mental health of non-releasable animals rescued.
-In addition, we manage infrastructure and the largest in Costa Rica, which facilitates the release of the wild animals.
+At the Sanctuary, the Enclosures generate the space to promote the physical and mental health of non-releasable animals rescued.
+In addition, we manage infrastructure and the largest in Costa Rica, which facilitates the release of wild animals.

-The enclosures of our Wildlife Rescue Center are donut shaped, this allows a continuous flow of flight of the macaws.
-Up to the present time, these enclosures with a length of 200 meters, allow the macaws fly up to 10 laps continuously (1 kilometer).
+The enclosures of our Wildlife Rescue Center are donut-shaped, this allows a continuous flow of flight of the macaws.
+Up to the present time, these enclosures with a length of 200 meters, allow the macaws to fly up to 10 laps continuously (1 kilometer).
 Eventually, the benefits provided by the enclosure allow the macaws to return to the forest; since they must be self-sufficient to survive on their own in the ecosystem.

 Currently the Wildlife Rescue Center has:

 3. Veterinary clinic

 6. Residential area